margaretmf/margaretmf.github.io/creativewriting.md

 You can't go back in time.

-digging these heels into the ground digging a hole ddeper and fruther running on rocks stepping on stones running through dirt, the clay
+digging these heels into the ground digging a hole deeper and fruther running on rocks stepping on stones running through dirt, the clay